ALK222/Configs-Macros-Dotfiles/README.md

 }
 ```

-add a custom profile to the terminal that points to a custom code folder where all my code is stored.
+Add a custom profile to the terminal that points to a custom code folder where all my code is stored.

 ```json
 {